gitbls/pistrong/CertInstall.md

 A client device must have the correct certificates installed in order to use the VPN.
 The details for installing certificate(s) and configuring the VPN vary by operating system.
 Here are step-by-step instructions for tested client operating systems.

 ## iOS
-One method is to put the certificates on a web server and browse to them. `pistrong` can send email with URLs for the certificates.
+One OK-for-LAN-only method is to put the certificates on a web server and browse to them.
+Alternatively, `pistrong` can send email with URLs for the certificates.
 Browse to each file and follow the prompts to add both the .p12 file and the CA certificate.

 ### iOS Cert Installation

-As of iOS 12.4, the cert installation procedure has changed slightly if you're mailing the certs to a user.
-Here is the most efficient way to install the certs:
+Here is the most efficient method to install the Certs:

-* On the iPhone, open the message with the Cert password and select/copy the password
+* On the iPhone, open the email message with the Cert password and select/copy the password
 * Open the message with the links to the Certs, and click on the Root CA Cert link. iOS will tell you that the Cert has been downloaded.
 * Go to the Settings App | General | Profiles.
 The newly-downloaded CA Cert will appear there.
 * Install the CA Cert